JustinGaj/verizon-1a-project-falcon/README.md

 ## AI-Driven Bird & Nest Detection on Cell Towers (YOLOv8)

 ## 📌 Overview
 **Project Falcon** is an end-to-end computer vision system developed as part of the **Verizon AI Studio Final Project**.
-The project applies deep learning to automatically detect **birds, bird nests, and (optionally) bird species** on cell towers using image data.
+The project applies deep learning to automatically detect **birds, bird nests, and bird species** on cell towers using image data.

 The system is designed to help telecommunications providers:
 - Protect avian wildlife